HybridDog/simple_robots/README.md

 > HybridDog on GitHub,for adding place/dig sounds.

 #FAQ
+Why no variables?
+> I decided they may be too complicated.
+> However, a pickaxe only lasts for so long.
+> So,when it breaks, the robot can return, dump what it got into a chest,grab a new pickaxe, and continue mining.
 I can't program the robots!
 > Maybe ask someone who can program them for help?
-> Find the Minetest Forums thread this mod is in for more.
+> Find the Minetest Forums thread this mod is in, as people who like the mod probably know how to use it.

 I know Lua,and I want to expand this.
 > And you can do so(the license allows it).